quincycheng/katacoda-scenarios-personal/conjur-jenkins-jwt/conjur-setup.md

-Conjur has been started.
+Conjur has been started and can be accessed by the following URLs:
 - External: [Conjur (External access to 8080)]({{TRAFFIC_HOST1_8080}})
 - Internal: https://proxy:8443

 Let's make sure it's up & running.

-## Verify the system is up & running

 To verify, visit {{TRAFFIC_HOST1_8080}}

 ![theimage](https://github.com/quincycheng/katacoda-scenarios/raw/master/conjur-jenkins/media/01-conjur.PNG)